geanatz/Broker-App/documentation/logs_windows.md

 🚀 CALENDAR_OPTIMIZATION: Starting pre-load of all data for instant access 🔄 SPLASH_SERVICE: Attempt 1/3 to fetch meetings
 🎨 CONSULTANT_COLORS: getTeamConsultantColorsByName - querying team: Echipa Andreea
+CLIENTS_SERVICE: load_clients_ms | ms=36
-[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/5bcb477f-b20e-40db-9726-2e101c6c4cce' channel sent a message from native to Flutter on a non-platform thread.
+[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/b15eecdc-954d-45c7-8d33-18beb14b2c40' channel sent a message from native to Flutter on a non-platform thread.
 Platform channel messages must be sent on the platform thread.
 Failure to do so may result in data loss or crashes, and must be fixed in the plugin or application code creating that channel.
 See https://docs.flutter.dev/platform-integration/platform-channels#channels-and-platform-threading for more information.
-[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/d44018db-0582-4636-affc-0fbaa0a17460' channel sent a message from native to Flutter on a non-platform thread.
+[ERROR:flutter/shell/common/shell.cc(1064)] The 'plugins.flutter.io/firebase_firestore/query/bd940d22-5db6-4fb0-bed9-22abe5955359' channel sent a message from native to Flutter on a non-platform thread.
 Platform channel messages must be sent on the platform thread.
 Failure to do so may result in data loss or crashes, and must be fixed in the plugin or application code creating that channel.
 See https://docs.flutter.dev/platform-integration/platform-channels#channels-and-platform-threading for more information.
-➕ CLIENT: added - 0777333444 → Robert
+➕ CLIENT: added - 07778888222 → Daniboy
-🎨 CONSULTANT_COLORS: getTeamConsultantColorsByName - completed, timeMs=264, consultants=2, team=Echipa Andreea, colors={Ionut: 8, Claudiu: 2}, cacheUpdated=true
+🎨 CONSULTANT_COLORS: getTeamConsultantColorsByName - completed, timeMs=169, consultants=2, team=Echipa Andreea, colors={Ionut: 8, Claudiu: 7}, cacheUpdated=true
 ✅ CALENDAR_INSTANT: All 13 weeks pre-cached in 0ms
-🎨 CONSULTANT_COLORS: getTeamConsultantColorsByName - using cache, timeMs=0, cacheAge=0s, colors={Ionut: 8, Claudiu: 2}
+🎨 CONSULTANT_COLORS: getTeamConsultantColorsByName - using cache, timeMs=0, cacheAge=0s, colors={Ionut: 8, Claudiu: 7}
 🚨 CALENDAR_EMERGENCY: Starting emergency data load
 🚨 CALENDAR_EMERGENCY: No data found - clearing caches and retrying
 CALENDAR_CACHE: ALL_CACHES_CLEARED - Cleared 5 items, Performance reset